NYC Correction Officer Exam Practice Test 2024

 Correction Officer

 TODAY’S CORRECTIONS OFFICER needs to be a quick thinker, an able learner, a good leader, and physically and emotionally intense.
-These are essential traits because it takes a variety of skills and knowledge—not to mention stamina—to do this job.
-Officers work in stressful, sometimes dangerous settings, where their job is to maintain security and order.
+These are essential traits because this job requires a variety of skills and knowledge—not to mention stamina—and officers work in stressful, sometimes dangerous settings where their job is to maintain security and order.

-This work requires training in areas such as understanding criminal behavior, knowing how to deal with groups of inmates who come from different cultural and ethnic backgrounds, and managing the tension that builds among people who are confined to cells and cut off from the outside world.
+This work requires training in areas such as understanding criminal behavior, dealing with groups of inmates who come from different cultural and ethnic backgrounds, and managing the tension that builds among people who are confined to cells and cut off from the outside world.

 Technical knowledge is also becoming more important for this job.
-Where budgets allow, many facilities are putting in high-tech safety and security devices.
-Corrections officers have to be able to operate these sophisticated systems.
+Many facilities are installing high-tech safety and security devices where budgets allow.
+Corrections officers must be able to operate these sophisticated systems.

 There is also a lot to cope with in terms of working conditions.
 Today, many prisons are overcrowded and underfunded, more violent offenders are behind bars than ever before, and drug use among inmates is widespread.
 These and other major changes in the prison system have added strain to an already strained environment.